clearlinux/clear-linux-documentation/source/clear-linux/virtual-environments/kvm.rst

 Download and launch the virtual machine
 =======================================

 #.
-Download the latest pre-built Clear Linux :file:`KVM image` file from
+Download the latest pre-built |CL| KVM image file from
    the `image <https://download.clearlinux.org/image/>`_ directory.
 Look for ``clear-<version>-kvm.img.xz``.